ZimehrAbbasi/Search-Engine/querier/README.md

 GitHub username: ZimehrAbbasi

-Since this is the last lab of the class, I tried using my own intuition to solve this querier problem, not using any of the hints
+Since this is the last lab of the class, I tried using my own intuition to solve this querier problem, not using any of the hints.
 My querier prints the set of documents that contain all the words in the query; you may treat operators ('and', 'or') as regular words.
 My querier supports 'and' and 'or' operators, but without precedence (in mathematical terms, it treats them as left associative, equal precedence operators)
 My querier supports 'and' precedence over 'or'